Peter Gabriel: 2009–2019: Scratch My Back, New Blood and further side projects

 In 2009, Gabriel recorded Scratch My Back, an album of cover songs by various artists including David Bowie, Lou Reed, Arcade Fire, Radiohead, Regina Spektor and Neil Young.
 The original concept was for Gabriel to cover an artists' song if they, in turn, covered one of his for an album simultaneously released as I'll Scratch Yours, but several participants later declined or were late to deliver and it was placed on hold.
 Gabriel avoided using drums and guitar in favour of orchestral arrangements, and altered his usual songwriting method by finishing the vocals first and then the song, for which he collaborated with John Metcalfe.
 Released in February 2010, Scratch My Back reached No. 12 in the UK.

-Gabriel toured worldwide with the New Blood Tour from March 2010 to July 2012 with a 54-piece orchestra and his daughter Melanie and Norwegian singer-songwriter Ane Brun on backing vocals.
+In March 2010, Gabriel was inducted into the Rock and Roll Hall of Fame as a member of Genesis.
+He toured worldwide with the New Blood Tour from March 2010 to July 2012 with a 54-piece orchestra, and his daughter Melanie and Norwegian singer-songwriter Ane Brun on backing vocals.
 The follow-up, And I'll Scratch Yours, was released in September 2013.
 During the New Blood Tour, Gabriel decided to expand on the Scratch My Back concept and, with Metcalfe's assistance, re-record a collection of his own songs with an orchestra.
 The result, New Blood, was released in October 2011.

 In September 2012, Gabriel kicked off his Back to Front Tour which featured So (1986) performed in its entirety with the original musicians who played on the album, to mark its 25th anniversary.
 When the opening leg finished a month later, Gabriel took one year off to travel the world with his children.
 The tour resumed with a European leg from September 2013 to December 2014.